Mazuro45/hourcraft/README.md

 >
 >
 # -- Instuctions --
-In the Downloaded ZIB you will find a File called HOurcraft_RP and Hourglass [Minecraft Edition],
+In the Downloaded ZIB you will find a File called Hourcraft_RP and Hourglass [Minecraft Edition],
 >
 the first is the resourcepack, put this in your resourcepacks folder of your .minecraft instance the scond file ist the Wolrd, put this in your saves folder of your .minecraft instance